 If you want to switch to a different company that pays you the feed-in tariff, contact your feed-in provider to see if it's possible.
 Usually, if you want to get the payments from a different supplier, you'll have to switch energy to that company too.
 As feed-in payments are fixed and therefore the same across every provider, it may not be necessary.

 At application stage, you can't choose a feed-in provider you want, you have to get the feed-in payments from your current energy supplier.
-A full list of feed-in tariff providers - also called 'licensees' - is on Ofgem's website.
+A full list of feed-in tariff providers - or 'licensees' - is on Ofgem's website.

 Free insulation and boilers

 The big energy providers are giving wads of freebies to people on benefits, from new boilers to insulation.
-It's because of efficiency obligations to people in certain groups.
+It's because they have to help certain groups save energy.

-Cavity wall and loft insulation can slice up to £300 off energy bills per year.
+Wall and top-up loft insulation can slice up to £160 off energy bills per year.
 You could qualify if you get tax credits or income-based benefits, such as pension credit or income support.
-To speedily uncover these crocks of gold, including a rundown of current offers, see the Free Boilers and Insulation guide.
-Also see Home and Energy Grants for a full list of hidden cash.

 Do the energy-saving basics